 Moreover, Hang is a registered trademark of PANArt Hang Manufacturing Ltd. in many countries.
 It is registered for muscial instruments and services like cultural activities, teaching, publishing etc..
-More details can be found in the WIPO database .
+More details can be found in the WIPO Global Brand Database .

 Meanwhile the trademark Hang is a general label for various sheet metal sound sculptures by PANArt, that are played with the hands.
-It is used for three other instruments: the Hang® Gudu the Hang® Urgu and the Hang® Bal, the Hang® Gede , the Hang® Godo and the Hang® Balu .
+It is used for seven other instruments: the Hang® Gubal, the Hang® Gudu, the Hang® Urgu, and the Hang® Bal, the Hang® Gede , the Hang® Godo and the Hang® Balu .